RohitPrakashMhatre/Sector-and-Stocks-Analysis/README.md

 Install dependencies
  pip install -r requirements.txt

-🤝 Contributions
-Contributions are welcome!
+-Contributions are welcome!
 Feel free to submit issues and pull requests.

 📧 Contact
 For queries, reach out to [www.linkedin.com/in/rohit-mhatre-50702a260].